PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 # Reasoning based on Python prediction engine

-The inference model (the model saved by `fluid.io.save_inference_model`) is generally a solidified model saved after the model training is completed, and is mostly used to give prediction in deployment.
+The inference model (the model saved by `paddle.jit.save`) is generally a solidified model saved after the model training is completed, and is mostly used to give prediction in deployment.

 The model saved during the training process is the checkpoints model, which saves the parameters of the model and is mostly used to resume training.

 Compared with the checkpoints model, the inference model will additionally save the structural information of the model.
 It has superior performance in predicting in deployment and accelerating inferencing, is flexible and convenient, and is suitable for integration with actual systems.
 For more details, please refer to the document [Classification Framework](https://github.com/PaddlePaddle/PaddleClas/blob/master/docs/zh_CN/extension/paddle_inference.md).

-Next, we first introduce how to convert a trained model into an inference model, and then we will introduce text detection, text recognition, and the concatenation of them based on inference model.
+Next, we first introduce how to convert a trained model into an inference model, and then we will introduce text detection, text recognition, angle class, and the concatenation of them based on inference model.

 - [CONVERT TRAINING MODEL TO INFERENCE MODEL](#CONVERT)
     - [Convert detection model to inference model](#Convert_detection_model)